radkr/product-list-with-cart/README.md

 ### Iteration 7

-Add product to the cart.
+Add the product to the cart.

 ### Iteration 8

-Remove product from the cart.
+Remove the product from the cart.

+### Iteration 9

+Add or remove product instances to or from the cart.

 ## What I learned